 The only slightly annoying moment was when the cabin crew started the meal service and turned on all the cabin lights, which made it much harder to see the light show on outside.
 I must have looked rather strange, sitting there with a blanket over my head, glued to the window.
 I only stopped watching when my dinner arrived.
 There is, of course, a deep irony in this, since I spend most of my time moaning about how airlines dim the cabin lights and, on one of the few occasions that I wanted them dimmed, we had to have them on!

 That aside, the flight was smooth and uneventful and before long, I was back home in the UK.

-You can see how I got on when I flew to Chicago in September with British Airways and American Airlines in Part II of Flying to Chicago.
+You can see how I got on in September when I flew with British Airways and American Airlines in Flying to Chicago, Part II.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead.

 Don’t forget that you can share this post with your friends using buttons below.